MSLNZ/msl-equipment/docs/api/interfaces/gpib.md

 Before communicating with equipment that use the General Purpose Interface Bus (GPIB), you must have a GPIB-compatible driver installed and the directory to the appropriate library file (e.g., `ni4882`, `gpib-32`, `libgpib`) must be available on the `PATH` environment variable.

+!!! tip
+    You can create a `GPIB_LIBRARY` environment variable with the value being the full path to a GPIB library file to load.
+This variable can also be defined as a `<gpib_library>` element in a [Configuration file][configuration-files].

 Consult the manufacturer's website for the appropriate software to install for the GPIB hardware you are using.
-Some options may include installation of one of the following software packages for your operating system,
+Some options may include installing one of the following software packages for your operating system,

 * [NI-488.2](https://www.ni.com/en/support/downloads/drivers/download.ni-488-2.html#575749){:target="_blank"}
 * [Keysight IO Libraries Suite](https://www.keysight.com/vn/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html){:target="_blank"}

-or you may even want to [build your own](https://github.com/xyphro/UsbGpib){:target="_blank"} USB-to-GPIB adaptor.
+or you may even want to [build your own](https://github.com/xyphro/UsbGpib){:target="_blank"} GPIB adaptor.

 ### Debian/Ubuntu {: #gpib-prerequisites-linux }
 If you are using Linux as your operating system, you may want to consider using the [linux-gpib](https://linux-gpib.sourceforge.io/){:target="_blank"} project to communicate with [supported GPIB hardware](https://linux-gpib.sourceforge.io/doc_html/supported-hardware.html){:target="_blank"}.